Search the FAQ.

-Mr Lê Văn Lân, Former Vice Chairman, North-western Region Steering Committee
+Mr Lê Văn Lân, Former Vice Commissioner, Central Commission of Internal Affairs

 Mr Nguyễn Đình Cung, President of the Central Commission for Economic Management

-Mdm Nguyễn Thuý Anh, Division Head, Communist Party Magazine, Central Party Committee, Viet Nam Communist Party
+Mdm.
+Nguyễn Thuý Anh, Former Division Head, Communist Party Magazine, Central Party Committee, Viet Nam Communist Party

 Mr Nguyễn Văn Quyền, President of the Viet Nam Lawyers Association